-According to A&E, the Travel Channel, and such TV shows as "Sightings" and "America's Most Haunted Places," the building housing Excalibur nightclub is one of the most haunted places in Chicago.
+According to A&E, the Travel Channel, and such TV shows as "Sightings" and "America's Most Haunted Places," the building housing Castle nightclub is one of the most haunted places in Chicago.
 In other words, the perfect place to attempt to contact Houdini on October 31st—the 86th anniversary of his death.

 What Is Not Included?

 - Is this for real or is it just a play?

 - This is a theatrical recreation of a traditional Victorian seance.
 As such, it is an interactive experience that has been meticulously researched to be every bit as real as the seances Houdini visited in his lifetime.

 - This is a recreation of a traditional spirit circle.
 So don't expect commercial "haunted house"-style ghost show antics—there won't be anybody in hockey masks jumping out at you from a darkened hallway.
 There are even moments when it's light and amusing.
 But make no mistake: when things get serious, sitting in pitch darkness while holding hands with strangers and invoking the spirits is not for the faint of heart.

 - Can those under 21-years-old attend?

 - Absolutely.
 Even though it's performed within a nightclub, minors can see the show -- the content is perfectly appropriate for guests of high school age and up.
 Children under 13 will probably not have the attention span necessary to enjoy the show fully and are discouraged from attending.